 Statistical significance implies that less than a certain percent chance (usually selected as 5%) exists that the observed difference is merely the result of random fluctuation in the number of observed cancer cases.
-Statistical significance can be determined by examining the confidence interval, which is the computed interval with a given probability (usually 95%) that the true value of an estimate is contained within the interval.
+Statistical significance can be determined by examining the confidence interval, which is the computed interval with a given confidence (usually 95%) that the true value of an estimate is contained within the interval.
 For example, if the confidence interval does not include 1.0 and the interval is below 1.0, then the number of cases is significantly lower than expected.
-Similarly, if the confidence interval does not include 1.0, then a significant excess exists in the number of cases.
+Similarly, if the confidence interval does not include 1.0 and the interval is above 1.0, then a statistically significant excess exists in the number of cases.
 If the confidence interval includes 1.0, then the true ratio may be 1.0, and the conclusion cannot be made with sufficient confidence that the observed number of cases reflects a real excess or deficit.
 As long as the 95% confidence interval contains 1.0, the indication is that the SIR is still within the range expected on the basis of the disease experience of the comparison population.